awslabs/aws-sdk-swift/reference/0.x/AWSLexModelsV2/LexModelsV2Client.md

 ### `listBuiltInIntents(input:completion:)`

 Gets a list of built-in intents provided by Amazon Lex that you can use in your bot.
 To use a built-in intent as a the base for your own intent, include the built-in intent signature in the parentIntentSignature parameter when you call the CreateIntent operation.
-For more information, see CreateIntent.
+For more information, see \[CreateIntent\].

 ``` swift
 public func listBuiltInIntents(input: ListBuiltInIntentsInput, completion: @escaping (ClientRuntime.SdkResult<ListBuiltInIntentsOutputResponse, ListBuiltInIntentsOutputError>) -> Void)